-In the twelve months to the end of the second quarter of 2025, loans to non-financial corporations (NFCs) saw a net increase of 5.5%.
-The growth in the volume of short-term loans over this period was 0.2%.
-On the other hand, loans with a maturity of 1 to 5 years saw a year-on-year increase of 17.1%.
-Long-term loans with a maturity of over 5 years posted a year-on-year increase for the second quarter of 2025 amounting to 1.6%.
+In the twelve months to the end of the third quarter of 2025, the stock of loans to non-financial corporations (NFCs) saw a net year-on-year increase of 6.6%.
+This reflected growth in all maturity bands, with short-term loans growing by 1.1%, loans with a maturity of 1 to 5 years growing by 11.9% and long-term loans with a maturity of over 5 years growing by 6.2% in the year to the end of the third quarter of 2025.